-Q. Is there a minimum number of credits that I must enroll for in the summer?
+Q. Are there a minimum number of credit hours that I must be enrolled to be considered for Year-Round Pell?

 A. Students should plan on registering for at least six credits during the summer semester to be considered for Year-Round Pell.

 Q. Do I have to register for all the classes during the first summer session?

-A. You may register for classes for both summer sessions and your Pell Grant amount will be determined based on the combined credit hours during both summer sessions.
+A. You may register for classes for any summer sessions and your Pell Grant amount will be determined based on the combined credit hours during all sessions.

 Q. Will my Pell Grant be reduced if I complete the first summer session classes and then drop, withdraw or do not successfully complete the second summer session?

-A. It is possible that you could owe back to CSU all or part of your Federal Pell Grant if you do not successfully complete classes that you registered for in the second summer session even if you successfully complete classes in the first summer session.
-The amount you may owe will be calculated based on the drop date, the number of credits and the last day that you attended classes.
+A. It is possible that you could owe a portion of your Federal Pell Grant back to CSU if you do not successfully complete classes that you registered for in the second summer session, even if you successfully complete classes in the first summer session.
+The amount you may owe will be calculated based on the drop date, the number of credits and the last date that you attended classes.

 An example of how Year-Round Pell (YRP) works.

-If the student enrolled half-time (six credits) summer semester, the student would receive a $1500 Federal Pell Grant, or one-half of a full semeseter disbursement.
+If the student enrolled half-time (six credits) for the summer semester, the student would receive a $1500 Federal Pell Grant, or one-half of a full semeseter disbursement.

 The maximum timeframe that students may receive Federal Pell Grant is the equivalent of twelve full-time semesters.
 One full-time semester of Pell equals 50%.